Basset-Hound-OSINT/osint-resources/references/references_02/josephmisiti.md

 * [Data Driven Code](https://github.com/atmb4u/data-driven-code) - Very simple implementation of neural networks for dummies in python without using any libraries, with detailed comments.
 * [Machine Learning, Data Science and Deep Learning with Python](https://www.manning.com/livevideo/machine-learning-data-science-and-deep-learning-with-python) - LiveVideo course that covers machine learning, Tensorflow, artificial intelligence, and neural networks.
 * [TResNet: High Performance GPU-Dedicated Architecture](https://github.com/mrT23/TResNet) - TResNet models were designed and optimized to give the best speed-accuracy tradeoff out there on GPUs.
-* [TResNet: Simple and powerful neural network library for python](https://github.com/zueve/neurolab) - Variety of supported types of Artificial Neural Network and learning algorithms.
 * [Jina AI](https://jina.ai/) An easier way to build neural search in the cloud.
 Compatible with Jupyter Notebooks.
 * [sequitur](https://github.com/shobrook/sequitur) PyTorch library for creating and training sequence autoencoders in just two lines of code